ianjure/youtube-video-analyzer-api/README.md

-This is a simple Flask API that I deployed on Render that serves as the back-end for the YouTube Video Analyzer chrome extension.
+This is a simple Flask API that I deployed on Render that serves as the backend for the YouTube Video Analyzer chrome extension.

 Libraries Used:
 - Google API Client